lnicola/blog/content/recovering-information-pdf-map.md

 If you're following along, you might have noticed that QGIS took about 20 minutes to open the file and probably just as long to close it.
 That's not great and puts our software in a bad light, so let's convert it to a better format.

-Using [GDAL](https://gdal.org/), you can convert it to a GeoTIFF this way:
+Using [GDAL](https://gdal.org/), you can convert it to a GeoTIFF like this:

 ```bash
 $ gdal_translate drumuri_Lzsn.pdf drumuri_Lzsn_temp.tif
 $ gdal_translate -f COG -co NUM_THREADS=ALL_CPUS drumuri_Lzsn_temp.tif drumuri_Lzsn.tif
 ```

-A [COG](https://www.cogeo.org/) is just a GeoTIFF laid out in a specific way.
+A [COG](https://www.cogeo.org/) is just a GeoTIFF laid out so it can load faster while zooming in.
 If you're wondering why I'm doing the conversion in two steps, it just happens to be very slow otherwise, while the commands above should only take a couple of seconds.
 COGs are tiled (stored in blocks), and going from a striped (stored by lines) to a tiled layout can be slow, but I don't think that's the case for our PDF.
 Anyway, once you have a TIFF, QGIS should be quite snappy.